Presonus Studio One 3 Professional – Safe and Sound

 With such a massive list of changes to v3, I’m wondering if current users are going to be frustrated or enthralled.
 Other companies typically introduce new features to their DAW’s slowly over time, giving users time to let the changes sink in.
 Studio One 3 is a huge leap forward from the previous release, it’s almost a totally new DAW.
 Some of the new features are also fairly taxing on DSP, which may be a problem for folks already pushing the limits of their systems.

 Studio One is on equal footing with the other top Daws out there by my reckoning, but for all its toys and features it lacks the character to claim the top spot.
-Reaper has been doing the bulk of what Studio One offers for nearly a decade now, though it lacks the polish, it is stable and still offers higher performance at a fraction the size and price – and call me shallow, but Reaper just looks sexier.
+Reaper has been doing the bulk of what Studio One offers for nearly a decade now, though it lacks the polish, it is stable and still offers higher performance at a fraction of the size and price – and call me shallow, but Reaper just looks sexier.
 Though the mini-community and mastering environment in Studio One is great, it’s a bit of a bummer PreSonus didn’t try to innovate a little more with the tracking and mixing interfaces.
 To be honest, the track effects and instruments included with Studio One 3 Professional are a lot more groundbreaking than the DAW platform they operate in.

 Studio One feels like a missed opportunity to do something really creative.
 Sure, platforms like Ableton Live, Reason and Bitwig are leftfield and not to everyone’s taste, but they are unique and bring totally new and inspirational ways to create music.
-Studio One 3 offers so much promise but fails to follow through with anything other than just another DAW.
+Studio One 3 offers so much promise but fails to follow through as anything other than just another DAW.

 I think if you choose Studio One as your main DAW you’ll have an excellent platform with everything you need to produce music, mix and master your projects from concept to distribution.
 The tutorial system is perfect, especially for newbies to PC recording, and of course, PreSonus’ excellent hardware counterparts make Studio One a perfect match for that, plus you have a very good selection of included FX, instruments and loops.

-Of course, leaving Pro Tools to something new is a great idea and Studio One is a solid choice, but I don’t think there’s enough here to jump ship from the other big guys – Reaper, Cubase, Sonar, Reason etc., there’s nothing groundbreaking, and I’m afraid the ‘The next standard in songwriting and production’ might be a fantastic catchphrase thrown around the marketing table, but there are certainly many others in the market delivering higher standard in both songwriting and production.allihoopa
+Of course, leaving Pro Tools for something new is a great idea and Studio One is a solid choice, but I don’t think there’s enough here to jump ship from the other big guys – Reaper, Cubase, Sonar, Reason etc., there’s nothing groundbreaking, and I’m afraid the ‘The next standard in songwriting and production’ might be a fantastic catchphrase thrown around the marketing table, but there are certainly many others in the market delivering higher standard in both songwriting and production.

-Perhaps if PreSonus further developed the social aspect, pushed more into the scene with an Allihoopa style forum, get some user collaboration vibe, maybe a Vimeo/YouTube style video forum – who knows, but it’s one area most of the DAW’s can’t quite get right, and where I think PreSonus, with its huge fan base, can outmanoeuvre the competition.
-After all, it’s not about how unique your product is, its how many people are captivated to use it that counts.
+Perhaps if PreSonus further developed the social aspect, pushed more into the scene with an Allihoopa style forum, get some user collaboration vibe, maybe a Vimeo/YouTube style video forum – who knows, but it’s one area most of the DAW can’t quite get right, and where I think PreSonus, with its huge fan base, can outmanoeuvre the competition.
+After all, it’s not about how unique your product is, it’s how many people are captivated to use it that counts.

 Studio One 3 Prime, Artist and Professional are available right now through PreSonus’ website www.presonus.com